 There are many sandy beaches around the Zadar-Nin area, but this one is probably the best.
 The waters around this beach change regularly, depending on the wind and weather, making for a fantastic sandcastle building!
 There is also plenty of room for running free in total safety, which is always a must when you’re having a family beach day.

 You can reach the beach within a few minutes from the center of Nin.
-However, you will need to park up in the nearby forest and walk a few steps to it.
+However, you must park in the nearby forest and walk a few steps to it.
 Bear in mind that you have to pay for parking during peak season.

 As a side note, the kids will love the mud pools created around the shallow parts of the shoreline.
 All in all, this is arguably the best sandy beach in Croatia for families with small children.

 Prapratno Beach, Peljesac Peninsula

 This stunning, sandy beach is tucked into a little bay just 3km west of Ston.
 Known for clear, warm, shallow waters, this beach has become a favorite along the Peljesac Peninsula.
 With a nearby cafe for afternoon snacks & drinks, proximity to the bus and ferry terminals, and campground accessibility, it’s a convenient, relaxing stop for anyone traveling through the Peljesac Peninsula.
 The natural surroundings of pine and olive trees make for a picturesque day at the beach, perfect for the whole family.

 Iza Banja Beach, Sv.
 Filip And Jakov

 Found right in the center of Sv.
 Filip and Jakov is Iza Banja beach, a combination of sandy and pebble shores.
+Pine trees provide shade from the sun’s rays, and the waters are shallow with a gentle slope, making it great for young swimmers.
 The beach has been awarded the prestigious Blue Flag status, offering guests crystal clear waters and wonderfully clean facilities.
-Pine trees offer shade from the sun’s rays, and the waters are shallow with a gentle slope, making it great for young swimmers.